Skip to Content

 Riding in the RV While Towing

-In some states, it is legal for passengers to ride in the travel trailer or 5th wheel.
+In some states, it is legal for passengers to ride in the trailer.
 In some states, it is only legal for passengers to ride in a 5th wheel but not in a travel trailer.
-Sometimes, it’s illegal to ride in a trailer, regardless of the type.
+Sometimes, it’s illegal to ride in a trailer of any type.

 Campers at the beach